Friday, January 30, 2026

-Ridgeway News -- December 17, 2025
+Ridgeway News -- January 28, 2026

 Save the date for the second annual Spring into Homesteading event on March 28, 2026 in the Ridgeway R-V school gym!
-We are hoping to have more demonstrations and vendors this year, so if you are interested in vending and/or demonstrating, please contact Paula Scott or Susie Rollheiser.
+We are hoping to have more demonstrations and vendors this year, so if you are interested in vending and/or demonstrating, please contact Paula Scott at 660-872-6500 or Susie Rollheiser.

 Upcoming Events

-Jan 19 Ridgeway Board of Aldermen, 7 pm, Ridgeway Community Room
+Feb 17 – Ridgeway Board of Aldermen, 6 pm, Ridgeway Community Room

-Mar 12 Farmers’ Appreciation Dinner, TBA
+Mar 12 – Farmers’ Appreciation Dinner, TBA

-Mar 28 Spring into Homesteading, TBA, Ridgeway School Gym
+Mar 28 – Spring into Homesteading, TBA, Ridgeway School Gym

 Ridgeway News Updates